Aza8P/rails-blogio/README.md

 # Blogio

 *Blogio is a platform that allows users to create and share articles on science topics.
-It provides a user-friendly interface for managing articles, including features such as user authentication, article creation, editing, and publishing.*
+It provides a user-friendly interface for managing articles, including features such as user authentication, user registration, login/logout, article creation, article search, editing, and publishing.*

 ## Table of Contents